Mamadou Niang: Al Sadd

 On 6 September 2011, Niang was sold to Al-Sadd for €7.5 million.

 On 19 October 2011, at the 2011 AFC Champions League semi-final match against Suwon Samsung Bluewings, he scored the controversial, un-sportsmanlike second goal for his team.
 Al Sadd should've sent the ball back to the Bluewings since the play was suspended when the home team's player was injured.
 However, while Suwon's defense stood still thinking their goalkeeper will get the ball back, Niang stole the ball and went past the goalkeeper to score.
 The goal induced an intrusion of a home fan and a huge melee of both players and bench.
 The controversy got bigger when Al Sadd's player Keita took a swing at a home fan.
 Even though his goal was against general notion of fair-play, Niang argued that there was no problem with his goal, and that it was Suwon who played without manners, inducing melee between two teams.
 After all, AFC did not conclude this issue justly, by giving disciplinary actions to Suwon only, Al Sadd getting absolutely nothing, not even Niang or Keita.
 He then got himself sent-off in injury time for kicking the ball away when he was flagged offside, receiving another yellow card in addition to his previous, meaning he could not participate in the second leg in Doha.

 Beşiktaş (loan)

 On 31 January 2013, Niang moved to Turkish side Beşiktaş on loan until the end of the season.

 On 3 March 2013, he scored his first goal and contributed with an assist in a 3–2 win against his old club Fenerbahçe securing 3 points for his team in the final derby ever on İnönü Stadium.

 Arles-Avignon

-On 28 August 2014, Niang returned to France to sign for AC Arles-Avignon, having been overseas for the last four years.
+On 28 August 2014, Niang returned to France to sign for Arles-Avignon, having been overseas for the last four years.